-After removing wind and ocean current contributions from observed polar motion, the residual excitations of $\chi_1$ and $\chi_2$ for 1982 - 2011 are shown in Figs. 3a and 3b, respectively.
-Seasonal (annual and semiannual sinusoidal) variations have been removed using unweighted least-squares fit.
-Both $\chi_1$ and $\chi_2$ residuals show a clear change in direction around 2005-06, similar to that in yearly average pole coordinates (X, Y) (Fig. 2a).
-Figure 3 shows unweighted least-squares-fit linear trends (in blue) to residual ( $\chi_1, \chi_2$ ) series computed separately for 1982-2004 and 2005-2011 with numerical values of slopes given in Table 1.
-Figs. 3a and 3b also show (in red) monthly time series of polar motion excitation predicted from GRACE, for the period 2003-2011, after removing seasonal variations.
+[15] After removing wind and ocean current contributions from the observed polar motion, the residual excitations of χ_1 and χ_2 for 1982-2011 are shown in Figures 3a and 3b, respectively.
+Seasonal (annual and semi-annual sinusoidal) variations have been removed using unweighted least squares fit.
+Both χ_1 and χ_2 residuals show a clear change in direction around 2005-2006, similar to that in yearly average pole coordinates (X, Y) (Figure 2a).
+Figure 3 shows the unweighted least squares fit linear trends (in blue) to residual (χ_1, χ_2) series computed separately for 1982-2004 and 2005-2011 with numerical values of slopes given in Table 1.
+Figures 3a and 3b also show (in red) monthly time series of polar motion excitation predicted from GRACE, for the period 2003-2011, after removing seasonal variations.
 Because GRACE monthly gravity field solutions provide surface mass changes for the entire Earth, it is possible to compute contributions from individual sources.
-Figs. 3a and 3b also show least-squares-fit linear trends for 2005-11 due to: atmosphere plus water storage on land (Atmos. & Water); the sum of ice melting plus sea level change (Ice & Sea Level); and the total GRACE prediction (GRACE All).
+Figures 3a and 3b also show the least squares fit linear trends for 2005-2011 due to: atmosphere plus water storage on land (Atmos. and Water); the sum of ice melting plus sea level change (Ice and Sea Level); and the total GRACE prediction (GRACE All).
 There is excellent agreement between polar motion excitation and GRACE predictions, indicating that the change in the drift of the pole around 2005 is due to mass variations in the climate system.
-Additional details with monthly time series of separate GRACE contributions are shown in Fig 4a and 4b.
-Linear rates in Figs. 4a and 4b are given in Table 1.
-Figs. 3 and 4 show that melting from polar ice sheets and mountain glaciers, and related sea level rise change, dominate changes in $\boldsymbol{\chi}1$ (or long period variations in X), accounting for over 90% of the observed long-term rate (6.62 $\pm$ 0.52 vs. $7.26 \pm 0.17$ mas/yr; see Table 1).
+Additional details with monthly time series of separate GRACE contributions are shown in Figures 4a and 4b.
+Linear rates in Figures 4a and 4b are given in Table 1.
+Figures 3 and 4 show that melting from polar ice sheets and mountain glaciers, and related sea level rise change, dominate changes in χ_1 (or long period variations in X), accounting for over 90% of the observed long-term rate (6.62 ± 0.52 versus 7.26 ± 0.17 mas/yr; see Table 1).
 Atmospheric and terrestrial water storage changes make a minor contribution to X, but are more important than ice and sea level for Y.

-This study shows that accelerated ice melting, combined with resulted speed-up of sea level rise in recent years is the dominated driving force of the observed east-bound drift of the mean pole position.
-At long-term time scales, polar motion X (or excitation $\chi_1$ ) is particularly sensitive to mass redistribution in the cryosphere and ocean.
-This study has not only confirmed the close connection between observed polar wander and long-term mass change in the climate system and successfully explained the observed change of polar wander direction (since around 2005 or 2006), but also reaffirmed the acceleration of ice melting over polar ice sheets and mountain glaciers in recent years.
+[16] This study shows that accelerated ice melting combined with resulted speed-up of sea level rise in recent years is the dominated driving force of the observed eastbound drift of the mean pole position.
+At long-term time scales, polar motion X (or excitation χ_1) is particularly sensitive to mass redistribution in the cryosphere and ocean.
+This study has not only confirmed the close connection between observed polar wander and long-term mass change in the climate system and successfully explained the observed change of polar wander direction (since around 2005 or 2006) but also reaffirmed the acceleration of ice melting over polar ice sheets and mountain glaciers in recent years.